rust-embedded/wg/rfcs/0000-embedded-rust-showcase.md

 ## New Repository

-We create a new repository, `embedded-rust-showcase` (TBC), in the rust-embedded organisation and under the existing Resources team.
+We create a new repository, `showcase` (TBC), in the rust-embedded organisation and under the existing Resources team.
 It will use the same underlying technology as the upcoming embedded Rust website to render Markdown to a web page.

 ## New Web Page

-The new web page would live at https://showcase.embedded-rust.org (TBC).
+The new web page would live at https://showcase.rust-embedded.org (TBC).

 Each project is listed with a photograph/GIF/video, description, and other details (see Submission section).